 Everyone reacts differently to a cancer diagnosis.
-I suddenly wanted to be surrounded by reminders of life and its sights and sounds every waking moment.
+Some people want nothing more than to be left alone.
+But I suddenly wanted to be surrounded by reminders of life and its sights and sounds every waking moment.
 I craved companionship.

 I told only a select few people.
-A few really close friends stepped forward and selflessly gave of their time.
+A few close friends stepped forward and selflessly gave of their time.
 A few others disappointed.
-They made excuses, were suddenly busy.
+They made excuses, were suddenly busy, said they would be in touch.
 But the stricken looks they wore in my presence said everything.

 After sincere apologies for being late the doctor got right to the point.
 Bloodwork was normal, no spreading; the MRI was definitive; the tumor was well-contained.
 Stage one, surgery only, no chemo indicated.
 Pretty much best case.
 Subject to change of course but all indicators good.
 I heard all this as though in a dream.

 Surgery is scheduled for April 7, with 2 or 3 days in hospital, followed by light duty for a few days.
-Back to normal within a week.
+Back to normal in a week or two.
 I’ll blow through my rather large deductible, but beyond that all will be covered by insurance.